arangodb/spring-data/README.md

 ### Reference

 With the annotation `@Reference` applied on a field the nested object isn’t stored as a nested object in the document.
-The `_id` field of the nested object is stored in the document and the nested object is stored as a separate document in another collection described in the `@Document` annotation of the nested object class.
+The `_id` field of the nested object is stored in the document and the nested object has to be stored as a separate document in another collection described in the `@Document` annotation of the nested object class.
+To successfully persist an instance of your object the referencing field has to be null or it's instance has to provide a field with the annotation `@Id` including an valid id.

 ``` java
 @Document(name="persons")